 - Reaching out to the local community (eg via schools, businesses, faith groups) to raise awareness and challenge stigma

-- Listening to people with personal experience of mental ill health to get their perspectives on local needs and priorities
+- Listening to people with personal experiences of mental ill health to get their perspectives on local needs and priorities

 - Scrutinising the work of local services that have an impact on mental health: eg health, social care, housing, police.